HardwareLounge/selly/README.md

 ## Configuration

+Only [General](#general) and [Delete messages that not contain a link with the following domains](#delete-messages-that-not-contain-a-link-with-the-following-domains) are required.
+The other sections have default values.

 ### General

 TOKEN: The bot token.
 You can find it in the [Discord Developer Portal](https://discord.com/developers/applications "Discord Developer Portal").